ibexa/documentation-user/docs/personalization/review_perso_performance.md

 Conversion (or click-through) rate is an indicator of the acceptance and, subsequently, the quality of recommendations.
-It is calculated by dividing the total number of clicked recommendations by the number of recommendation calls.
+It's calculated by dividing the total number of clicked recommendations by the number of recommendation calls.
 This statistic delivers reliable information if event tracking is implemented correctly.

 You can select a timeframe for the diagrams from a list of presets, or define a custom date range.